sasajo/polyapi-java/docker/README.md

 ## Building the container

-To build the container run the following command from the project root folder:
+To build the poly container run the following command from the project root folder:

 ```zsh
 ./docker/scripts/build.sh